steliost03/Adversary-Control/README.md

 The objective of the contractive controller is to keep the system operating in a stable equilibrium point within the desired operation area , while the objective of the expanding controller is to disrupt this stability and force it to operate outside of it (while respecting input constraints).

+The following scenarios of adversary control are explored :

+*Regular* : The desired operation area is defined as the intersection of the input constraints and the state constraints.
+The two controllers take turns affecting the system for a preset amount of time steps.

+*Covert* : In the case of covert adversary control, two areas are defined : the alarm constraints area and the desired operation area (the second being a subset of the first).
+The objectives of the expanding controller in this case, is to force the system to a equilibrium point outside the desired operation area while respecting the alarm constraints, and with the minimum amount of time spent controlling the system.

 ## Theoretical Background